Conformalized matrix completion: Simulation studies

 We consider two settings with $k^*=1$ and $k^*=5$, respectively.
 In both settings, $\widehat{p}_{ij}$ is constructed by estimating $\hat{a}_{il}$ and $\hat{b}_{lj}$ via constrained maximum likelihood estimation as is shown in Example~\ref{eg:1-bit}.

 To analyze the effect of estimation error predicted by Theorem~\ref{thm:cov_rt}, we consider three matrix generation processes for each choice of $k^*$, where $\bM^*$ is generated in the same way as in Section~\ref{sec:simu_homo} with $d_1=d_2=d=500$, $\calP_{u,v} = \calN(0,1)$: \begin{itemize}[leftmargin=*, topsep=0pt] \item \textbf{Gaussian homogeneous noise}: $E_{ij} \sim \calN(0,1)$ independently. \item \textbf{Adversarial heterogeneous noise}: $E_{ij} \sim \calN(0,\sigma^2_{ij})$ independently, where we take $\sigma_{ij} = 1/2p_{ij}$.
 For this setting, note that the high-noise entries (i.e., those entries that are hardest to predict) occur in locations $(i,j)$ that are least likely to be observed during training. \item \textbf{Random heterogeneous noise}: $E_{ij} \sim \calN(0,\sigma^2_{ij})$ independently, where $(\sigma_{ij})_{(i,j)\in[d_1]\times[d_2]}$ is drawn from the same distribution as $(1/2p_{ij})_{(i,j)\in[d_1]\times[d_2]}$. \end{itemize} We write $\texttt{cmc$^*$-als}$ to denote the conformalized method (with \texttt{als} as the base algorithm) where we use oracle knowledge of the true $p_{ij}$'s for weighting, while \texttt{cmc-als} uses estimates $\widehat{p}_{ij}$.
 The results are shown in Figures~\ref{fig:plot_hetero}, for the settings $k^*=1$ and $k^*=5$ (i.e., the rank of $\bP$).
 Under both homogeneous noise and random heterogeneous noise, both \texttt{cmc$^*$-als} and \texttt{cmc-als} achieve the correct coverage level, with nearly identical interval length.
 For adversarial heterogeneous noise, on the other hand, \texttt{cmc$^*$-als} achieves the correct coverage level as guaranteed by the theory, but \texttt{cmc-als} shows some undercoverage due to the errors in the estimates $\hat{p}_{ij}$ (since now the variance of the noise is adversarially aligned with these errors); nonetheless, the undercoverage is mild.
+In Section~\ref{sec:local} in the appendix, the local coverage of \texttt{cmc-als} conditioning $p_{ij} = p_0$ for varying $p_0$ is presented.